Claim your freebie!

-In this Master Your Money series guests will inspire you with tales of how they plan to use their money to create a sense of financial freedom.
+In this series about creating financial security, guests will inspire you with tales of how they plan to use their money to create a sense of financial freedom.
 First up is me :-)

 Tell us a bit about you and your family

 What do you do to make money?

 Teaching PE 2 days per week in a local secondary school and bookkeeping for a couple of local business makes up the first part of my week.
 I am also a money coach, and co-host of the BBC podcast Clever About Cash.
 I love chatting about all things money and running online coaching courses to help UK women to learn to love their money and to use it to create a life that gives them financial freedom to make choices that suit them.

 How long have you been doing this?